Leonard2310/LexCausa/README.md

 ### 🚧 In Progress
 - [ ] Export reasoning chains to structured formats (JSON-LD, RDF)
 - [ ] Claim-level caching: persist retrieval results (statutes, precedents, classification, stance) per claim to skip redundant searches on re-execution
+- [ ] Explainability layer: generate a final, user-facing explanation of the reasoning and verdict (with traceable links to retrieved statutes/precedents and attack outcomes)

 ### 📋 Planned
 - [ ] Extend statutory/procedural coverage with additional corpora: c.p.a., c.p.p., c.p.c., labour law corpus, health liability corpus, consumer law corpus, military disciplinary corpus, and industrial property corpus
 - [ ] LLM memory layer: maintain conversational context across pipeline steps to improve coherence and reduce redundant reasoning
 - [ ] Full argumentation framework (Dung-style grounded semantics visualization)
 - [ ] Multi-turn dialogue with context retention
+- [ ] Multi-jurisdiction support: extend statutory coverage to additional countries and decouple the framework from Italy-specific statutes (pluggable statute loaders + jurisdiction configs)

 ## 📄 License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+**Open Source**: This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See the [LICENSE](LICENSE) file for details.

+### Commercial licensing

+A commercial license is available for organizations that want to use LexCausa in proprietary and/or commercial products **without** AGPL-3.0 obligations.
+See [COMMERCIAL_LICENSE.md](COMMERCIAL_LICENSE.md) for details and contacts.

 ## 📚 References